 - Pastoral Committee - considers all aspects of student conduct and welfare including safeguarding, SEND and Pupil Premium.
 Also forms appeal committees

 - Chairs' Steering Group - consists of the Chair and Vice-Chairs of Trustees, the Committee Chairs and the Headteacher.
 The aim of this group is to consider longer-term strategic issues and direction of the School.
 It also tries to ensure that there is "joined-up thinking" across the committees

 All Trustees sit on one or more committees.
-The full Board of Trustees meets six times per year.
+The full Board of Trustees meets four to six times per year.
 The Headteacher presents a report at each meeting, minutes from each Committee are received and monthly management accounts are presented.

 In addition, each Trustee is linked to a faculty, department or specific area of school such as Child Protection, Pupil Premium, Children Looked After (CLA), Special Educational Needs and Disabilities (SEND) and the Sixth Form.
 In this role, Trustees come into school regularly to meet with staff and students.
 Trustees may also attend events such as concerts or plays, new students’ barbeque, the Service of Nine Lessons and Carols at Christmas, and Founders Day celebrations.